jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 reliability tests, as they did in a [2007 test by the U.S.Army][test-results].
 {:.tangent .indent}

-I'm targeting a length of 32" and a weight of 7 lb.
+I'm targeting a length of 32" or less, and a weight of no more than 7 lb all-inclusive.

 ## The Product